 Can I qualify for life insurance if I’ve suffered from a Transient Ischemic Attack (TIA) or Mini Stroke?

 Yes, individuals who have suffered from a Transient Ischemic Attack (TIA) or a “mini” stroke can and often will be able to qualify for a traditional term or whole life insurance policy.
-In fact, some may even be able to qualify for some of the best no medical exam life insurance companies at a Preferred rate!
+In fact, some may even be able to qualify for some of the best no-medical exam life insurance companies at a Preferred rate!

-That because a TIA or mini stroke could be a symptom of some other more “serious” pre-existing medical condition, most (if not all) life insurance companies are going to want to learn more about your TIA prior to making any kind of definitive decisions about your life insurance application.
+The only problem is that because a TIA or mini-stroke could be a symptom of some other more “serious” pre-existing medical condition, most (if not all) life insurance companies will want to learn more about your TIA before making any definitive decisions about your life insurance application.

-Why do life insurance companies care if I’ve been suffered from a Transient Ischemic Attack (TIA) or Mini Stroke?
+Why do life insurance companies care if I’ve suffered from a Transient Ischemic Attack (TIA) or Mini Stroke?

 Transient Ischemic Attack or Mini Stroke Defined: